EliCDavis/polyform/README.md

   - [coloring](/drawing/coloring/) - Color utilities for blending multiple colors together using weights.
   - [texturing](/drawing/texturing/) - Image processing utilities like generating Normal maps or blurring images.
 - [Math](/math/README.md)
-  - [curves](/math/curves/) - Commonly curves used in animation like cubic bezier curves.
+  - [curves](/math/curves/) - Common curves used in animation like cubic bezier curves.
   - [noise](/math/noise/) - Utilities around noise functions for common usecases like stacking multiple samples of perlin noise from different frequencies.
   - [sample](/math/sample/) - Serves as a group of definitions for defining a mapping from one numeric value to another
   - [sdf](/math/sdf/) - SDF implementations of different geometry primitives, along with common math functions